USEPA/WNTR/documentation/resilience.rst

    Population impacted                    Population that is impacted by a specific quantity can be computed using the
                                           :class:`~wntr.metrics.misc.population_impacted` method.
 For example, this method can be used to compute the population impacted by pressure below a specified threshold.
+Population per node is computed using the method
+                                          :class:`~wntr.metrics.misc.population`, which divides the average expected demand by the average volume of water consumed per capita per day.
+The default value for average volume of water consumed per capita per day is 200 gallons/day and can be modified by the user.
    =====================================  ================================================================================================================================================

 The following examples compute hydraulic metrics, including: